CZERTAINLY/CZERTAINLY-Core/README.md

 `Core` support the following protocols for certificate management:
 - ACME
 - SCEP (with optional Intune support)
+- CMP

 ## Docker container

 `Core` is provided as a Docker container.
-Use the `3keycompany/czertainly-core:tagname` to pull the required image from the repository.
+Use the `czertainly/czertainly-core:tagname` to pull the required image from the repository.
 It can be configured using the following environment variables:

 | Variable                  | Description                                                         | Required                                           | Default value       |
 |---------------------------|---------------------------------------------------------------------|----------------------------------------------------|---------------------|